Code of Conduct International Student Higher Education

 4.3

-Together with the private provider, the educational institution will prepare a joint structure to guarantee the quality of the preparatory education that includes at least the following items: a.
-A description of which preparatory programme links to which study programme or programmes;
+Together with the private provider, the education institution will prepare a joint structure to guarantee the quality of the preparatory education that includes at least the following items:

-b.
+c.
 The evaluation system;

-c.
+d.
 The structure of adapting the curriculum.

 4.4